isomerpages/moe-tampinespri/_curriculum/PE, Arts, Music/Arts.md

 The Primary four students were exposed to Digital Art this year.
 They learnt how to create a digital landscape in impressionist style using the Wacom tablet and ArtRage software.
 ![](/images/Arts1.png)

+### **Primary Five Ceramic Art Programme**

+The Primary Five students were exposed to Ceramic Art this year.
+They learnt how to create ceramic sculptures in the 7-week lessons.
+They created a pencil holder and an animal sculpture each.